Facts and Statistics

 Have you decided about organ and tissue donation?
 The below short video provides a good introduction to organ and tissue donation for transplantation in Australia.
 It is produced by the Organ and Tissue Authority for public use.
 We encourage you to view and share this video in your home, workplace and community.

-- One organ and tissue donor can transform the lives of 10 or more people.
+- One organ and tissue donor can transform the lives of many people.

 - Australia is a world leader for successful transplant outcomes.

 - To lift donation rates the Australian Government, with State and Territory Governments, has implemented a national reform program, 'A World's Best Practice Approach to Organ and Tissue Donation for Transplantation'.

 - The national reform program includes actions to increase clinical capacity and capability and to increase community engagement and awareness in relation to organ and tissue donation.

 - The Australian Government funds dedicated doctors and nurses in hospitals to work specifically on organ and tissue donation.
 These positions are part of the national DonateLife Network which also includes State Medical Directors, hospital-based Donation Specialists and Donor Family Support Coordinators.